stockphrase/no-silo/content/courses/writing-2/essay-3.md

 # Essay Three: Theoretical Analysis

->"I would do without theory if I could!
-The problem is, I cannot.
-You cannot.
-Because the world presents itself in the chaos of appearances, and the only way in which one can understand, break down, analyze, grasp, in order to do something about the present conjuncture that confronts one, is to break into that series of congealed and opaque appearances with the only tools you have: concepts, ideas, and thoughts."

---Stuart Hall

----

 ## Prompt

 Max Fischer has an insatiable appetite for extracurricular activities: fencing, bee-keeping, yankee racers, calligraphy, backgammon, theater, and on and on and on.
 These projects and clubs are forms of self-improvement---kinds of sovereign inquiry---but they completely dwarf his responsibilities in the traditional disciplines of formal education: geometry, history, English, etc. According to Dr. Guggenheim, Max is "one of the worst students" at Rushmore Academy.